What Types of Child Support are Available?

 Child support is normally one of the simplest matters to determine in court.
-Child support is solely based on the payor’s income, the number of children, and the Child Support Guidelines (The CSG).
-The CSG dictate exactly how much child support the payor must pay.
+Child support is based on the payor’s income, the number of children, and the “Child Support Guidelines” (the CSG).
+The CSG dictates exactly how much child support the payor must pay.

 Determination of Child Support

 The determination of child support can become complex when there is uncertainty relating to the payor’s income.
 This challenge often arises when dealing with self-employed payors.
 The payor will claim a certain income.

-The remainder of child support litigation deals with ‘time counting’.
-The CSG provide that the quantum of payable child support will be reduced, or adjusted if the child spends at least 40% of his or her time with one of the parents, and the remainder of the time other parent.
+The remainder of child support litigation deals with ‘time counting.’
+The CSG provides [g] that the quantum of payable child support will be reduced or adjusted if the child spends at least 40% of his or her time with one of the parents and the remainder of the time other parent.

 Special and Extraordinary Expenses, or Section 7 Expenses

 Such expenses must be shared on a pro-rata basis, meaning in proportion to each parent’s income.
-To illustrate this principle, if mother earns $100,000.00 per year, and father earns $50,000.00 per year, their child’s monthly daycare expense of $999.99 per month, will be shared as follows: mom pays $666.66, and dad pays $333.33.
+To illustrate this principle, if the mother earns $100,000 per year and the father earns $50,000 per year, their child’s monthly daycare expense of $999 per month will be shared as follows: mom pays $666 and dad pays $333.